bendqh1/javascript/handbook.md

 * An HTML attribute and possibly a value for that attribute
 * An HTML comment

+`textContent` is not a node but special property.

 ## Main ways to get output via JavaScript

 ```js